-THE CHRISTCHURCH TOWN HALL
+THE CHRISTCHURCH TOWN HALL.

-Visible concrete elements including floors, walls and beams requiring repairs couldn’t have any mechanical or aggressive grinding undertaking on them or a coating applied to disguise the repair.
-So extensive sampling using various repair techniques were undertaken in conjunction with the architect and the heritage team.
-Another challenge was to repair badly damaged concrete spalling throughout the building and again develop a method to restore the integrity and the texture of the heritage finish.
+Visible concrete elements including floors, walls and beams requiring repairs could not have any mechanical or aggressive grinding undertaking on them or a coating applied to disguise the repair, so extensive sampling using various repair techniques were undertaken in conjunction with the architect and the heritage team.
+Another challenge was to repair badly damaged concrete spalling throughout the building, and again methods had to be developed to restore the integrity and the texture of the heritage finish.

 The final approved repair methodology was undertaken with the outcome of achieving a uniform finish and minimal visible repairs.
 To seismic strengthen the Christchurch Town Hall in the event of a future seismic event and meet the building standard, the project engineers designed a specific engineered solution.

 An estimated 4500 sq. meters of seismic strengthening materials, such as carbon fibre and anchoring rods were installed, with up to five layers running alternative directions.
 These were installed in the roof structure of the James Hay Theatre and The Main Auditorium, and beams throughout the interior.

 The application of carbon fibre to the Christchurch Town Hall was one of the largest carbon fibre projects undertaken in New Zealand and presented challenges due to the Town Hall’s sheer size, shape, height, the pitch of the roof, wind and heat factor and moisture levels.
 This also required extensive monitoring, technical planning, specific training, ongoing communication and developing solutions, working in conjunction with the architect and project engineers.